 All new alarm systems must include a one year service contract by the electrical contractor to provide maintenance and inspection service for the complete system.
 A minimum of two inspections during the contract year must be provided.
 The equipment manufacturer shall make available and if requested by Public Safety the option to extend the service agreement to provide all parts, labor and mileage beyond the first year contract period.

 A complete operational test of the system and all individual components shall be performed under ht supervision of the manufacturers' representative.
-Final test and checks shall be completed in the presence of the Life Safety Coordinator.
+Final test and checks shall be completed in the presence of the manager.
 Each device will be identified and labeled on a master list.
-This list will be made available to the Life Safety Coordinator.
-All documentation of the alarm system to include the testing certification and the system manual must be supplied to the Life Safety Coordinator.
-The Life Safety Coordinator will file all testing and certifications of all building fire protection systems as well as maps and plans in a master filing system within the Office of Public Safety.
+This list will be made available to the manager.
+All documentation of the alarm system to include the testing certification and the system manual must be supplied to the manager.
+The manager will file all testing and certifications of all building fire protection systems as well as maps and plans in a master filing system within the Office of Public Safety.

 Spare components must also be furnished and turned over to the Life Safety Coordinator: